Programme Code: NT56

 Visit our Finance and Management department page to find out more.

-You may also choose courses to the value of 2 units from the list below:
+- Choose modules to the value of 60 credits from the list below:

 Teaching & Learning